Tshering Thendup Bhutia

 Tshering Thendup Bhutia (born 1965) is an Indian politician from Sikkim.
-He is an from Yoksam–Tashiding Assembly constituency in Gyalshing district representing Sikkim Krantikari Morcha.
+He is an member of the Legislative Assembly from Yoksam–Tashiding Assembly constituency in Gyalshing district representing Sikkim Krantikari Morcha.
 He won the 2024 Sikkim Legislative Assembly election.

 Early life and education

 Bhutia is from Yuksom Tashiding.
 His father's name is Topgay Bhutia.
 He completed his Bachelor of Commerce at University of North Bengal in 1989.
 He is a retired government employee.
 He served as Block Development Officer at Chongrang and as Sub Divisional Magistrate at Yuksom Sub Division.

 Career

 Bhutia won the 2024 Sikkim Legislative Assembly election from Yoksam Tashiding Assembly Constituency representing Sikkim Krantikari Morcha.
 He defeated Meewang Gyatso Bhutia of Sikkim Democratic Front by a margin of 4,812 votes.